 The parties may also retain the services of a private mediator at their own expense.
 This saves time by avoiding the customary two-month wait for the family court program.
 A private mediator can assist the parties in reaching agreements on any number of issues and is not restricted to disputes over child custody and parenting time like the court’s program.
 A significant benefit of private mediation, then, is that any dispute can be presented along with matters of custody and access.

 As a facilitator, the mediator helps the parties work toward agreement on the disputes presented.
-If parents can reach agreement through mediation, it is very possible that a court date will not be necessary to resolve custody.
+If parents can reach an agreement through mediation, it is very possible that a court date will not be necessary to resolve custody.
 By reaching a mediated agreement, the parents maintain “control” of their child custody arrangement.
 Without a custody agreement, however, the court will decide all custody issues at trial in the best interests of the children and dictate the custody terms to the parents.
 We hope this information can help you know what you can ask for during child custody mediation in Arizona!
 Contact us today for a case evaluation and more information.